About the Neighbourhood

-- With so much nature at its doorstep, it is not surprising that Moore Park is one of Toronto's most sought after neighbourhoods.
+- With so much nature at its doorstep, its not surprising that Moore Park is one of Toronto’s most sought after neighbourhoods.

 - Moore Park was subdivided in 1889 as an exclusive Toronto suburb for the very wealthy.
 Its namesake and creator was a gentleman by the name of John Thomas Moore.

 - Moore was instrumental in building the Belt Line Railway, Toronto’s first commuter train.
 He personally oversaw the construction of the Belt Line’s showpiece station at Moore Park.

 - Moore leveraged all his money on the Belt Line, predicting it would bring many buyers to his Moore Park subdivision.
 However, shortly after the Belt Line opened Toronto suffered through a horrible Depression and the Belt Line went bankrupt.

 - This setback postponed the building of homes in Moore Park until the early 1900’s.
 By the 1930’s, Moore Park was completely developed.

 - Moore Park includes primarily English Cottage, Georgian, and Tudor-style houses built between 1908 and 1930.